-Delivery Horizon: Short Term: TfNSW and DPIE investigate in consultation with WPCA as part of ongoing planning for growth in the Parkland City.
+Delivery Horizon: Short Term: TfNSW and DPE investigate in consultation with WPCA and relevant councils as part of ongoing planning for growth in the Parkland City.

-Develop the Mamre Road logistics hub and progress the delivery of the Western Sydney Freight Line (2036) to connect the Parkland City to Port Botany
+Develop the Mamre Road Intermodal and progress the delivery of the Western Sydney Freight Line (2036) to connect the Parkland City to Port Botany.